mwd1993/phpFast/README.md

 echo $time -> now_seconds();
 // -- > 424490248

-// Save current time - millesconds to the stamp json file by name
+// Save current time in millesconds to the stamp json file by name
 $time -> stamp('some_stamp');

 // Retrieve stamp value (time in milliseconds)